ktorio/ktor-documentation/topics/server-auth.md

 ### OAuth {id="oauth"}
 [OAuth](server-oauth.md) is an open standard for securing access to APIs.
 The `oauth` provider in Ktor allows you to implement authentication using external providers such as Google, Facebook, Twitter, and so on.

+### OpenID Connect {id="oidc"}

+[OpenID Connect](server-oidc.md) is an identity layer on top of OAuth 2.0.
+The `Oidc` plugin reads a provider's discovery document, so you configure an issuer URL instead of endpoints and signing keys.
+It can validate access tokens in an [API](server-oidc-resource-server.md) and run [browser sign-in](server-oidc-browser-login.md), including PKCE, sessions, and logout.

+The plugin is experimental and available on the JVM only.

 ### Session {id="sessions"}
 [Sessions](server-sessions.md) provide a mechanism to persist data between different HTTP requests.
 Typical use cases include storing a logged-in user's ID, the contents of a shopping basket, or keeping user preferences on the client.
 In Ktor, a user that already has an associated session can be authenticated using the `session` provider.
 Learn how to do this from [](server-session-auth.md).